TheFox/smtpd/README.md

 # SMTPd

 SMTP server (library) written in pure PHP.
-This library only provides an interface to the SMTP protocol with PHP.
+This library only provides an interface to the SMTP server-side protocol with PHP.
 You need to deliver the mails by yourself.

 ## Why this project?
 Believe it or not, **email is still the killer feature of the Internet**.
 There are tons of projects like [PHPMailer](https://github.com/PHPMailer/PHPMailer): to send emails programmatically (with PHP).
 But there are not so many to receive emails from SMTP.